Francis Kernan

 Francis Kernan (January 14, 1816 – September 7, 1892) was an American lawyer and politician.
 A resident of New York, he was active in politics as a Democrat, and served in several elected offices, including member of the New York State Assembly, member of the United States House of Representatives, and United States Senator from 1875 to 1881.
-His rank in his profession was well summed up by Judge Martin Grover, as being without a superior as an all-round lawyer at the bar of New York State.
-In dress, manner, decision, learning, and unassuming dignity of bearing and geniality, he was a rare type of the best of the old school of lawyers.

 Early life

 Kernan was born in Wayne, New York on January 14, 1816, the son of General William Kernan, who came to America from County Cavan, Ireland in 1800, and Rose Anna (Stubbs) Kernan, who was also a native of Ireland.

-He graduated from Georgetown University in 1836.
-Kernan then studied law with his brother in law Edward Quinn of Watkins Glen, New York, and moved to Utica, New York in 1839 intending to pursue a legal career.
+Kernan graduated from Georgetown University in 1836.
+He then studied law with his brother in law Edward Quinn of Watkins Glen, New York, and moved to Utica, New York, in 1839 intending to pursue a legal career.
 He completed his studies with Joshua A. Spencer, was admitted to the bar in July 1840, and then practiced law in partnership with Spencer as Spencer and Kernan.
 He later practiced in partnership with relatives as the senior partner of Kernan and Quinn, later Kernan, Quinn and Kernan.
 From 1854 to 1857, Kernan was Reporter of Decisions for the New York Court of Appeals.